openaps/docs/docs/docs/How it works/understanding-autotune.md

 ## Safety reminders

 Autotune is a WIP (work in progress) tool.
 Do not blindly make changes to your pump settings without careful consideration.
 You may want to print the output of this tool and discuss any particular changes with your care team.
-Make note that you probably do not want to make long-term changes based on short term (i.e. 24 hour) data.
+Make note that you probably do not want to make long-term changes based on short term (e.g. 24 hour) data.
 Most people will choose to make long term changes after reviewing carefully autotune output of 3-4 weeks worth of data.

 ## Example output from autotune